odahu/odahu-docs/source/ref_deployments.rst

     # Id must:
     #  * contain at most 63 characters
     #  * contain only lowercase alphanumeric characters or ‘-’
-    #  * start with an alphanumeric character
+    #  * start with an alphabetic character
     #  * end with an alphanumeric character
     id: wine-12345
     spec: